Hawaiian Burger

-Make an incredibly flavorful restaurant-style Hawaiian Burger at home with this easy recipe!
+Make an incredibly flavorful restaurant-style Hawaiian Burger at home in just 25 minutes with this easy recipe.
 This tasty burger is topped with grilled pineapple slices, pepper jack cheese, and teriyaki sauce creating a delicious dish that’s bursting with tropical flavors!

 Back in high school and college, I worked at a few different burger restaurants.
 My first job in San Diego was at Islands Restaurant, a So Cal burger chain featuring all kinds of specialty burgers.
 This was the first place that I ever had pineapple on a burger and I was immediately hooked!